Japanese brothel- outside

 “You don’t understand, I’m American,” I explain, with the firm belief that such diplomacy and name dropping will gain me immediate entry.
 A third X in the frame, I have struck out, yet I walk away feeling giddy.
 “Wow, this is so cool, I just experienced racism!”
 I remark to myself.

 I walk to the next X-rated boutique and receive the same treatment.
-Suddenly racism isn’t as enjoyable, though I still find it humorous.
+Suddenly racism isn’t as enjoyable.

 “Yeah, we said the same thing about allowing blacks into Southern diners in the 1950's,” I remark ruefully, “The world still has a long way to go.”